fitnr/osm-tiny-maps/README.md

 #### Queries

-See the [Overpass Turbo](http://overpass-turbo.eu) and the [OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide) for help in creating a query.
+OSM Overpass queries use a unique and fairly complicated syntax, See [Overpass Turbo](http://overpass-turbo.eu) and the [Overpass API language guide](https://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide) for help in writing a query.

 The example directory has a simple query that downloads pedestrian paths:
 ````